It has often been said that “the best defense is a good offense.” Believe it or not, this can also be applied to FDA inspections.

 “How?”
 You may ask as the security guard alerts you to FDA Investigator Peter Baker standing outside the gate holding a form 482 announcing an inspection.

 (Peter Baker is no longer with FDA but for the purposes of this post, we will pretend he is still an FDA investigator.
-You can access his Investigator Profile here.)
+To learn more about how Redica Systems can help with inspection readiness, click here.)

 As you scramble to get your team together, you try to think of discussion points before this hasty meeting.
 Fortunately, Redica Systems offers data on hundreds of FDA investigators.
 This can give your team a complete inspection history for your investigator.